 We place people first and believe in the fair and equitable treatment of all people everywhere.
-The health, safety and wellbeing of our staff, our neighbours and communites are among our core values.
+The health, safety and wellbeing of our staff, our neighbours and communities are among our core values.

 We aim to maximise the benefits of our presence wherever we work.
 Positive community impacts are actively planned and pursued through generating employment for local people wherever possible, community infrastructure improvements, educational programmes and encouraging local economic growth.

 At Emirates Global Aluminium the health and safety of our employees, contractors and neighbours is our first priority.